openebs/website/src/data/pages/privacy-policy.md

 ### How do we manage email communications?

 If you decide to opt-in to our mailing list, you will receive emails that may include company news, updates, surveys, and related product or service information.
-If at any time you would like to unsubscribe from receiving future emails, we include an unsubscribe link at the bottom of each email and on our website.
+If at any time you would like to unsubscribe from receiving future emails, we include an unsubscribe link at the bottom of each email.
 You can also contact us on the details above.
 However, there are certain emails that OpenEBS may continue to send per your request or that are necessary for you to receive the full benefit of company services.
 For example, OpenEBS uses email to deliver information that registered users request as well as provide details about customer account(s), delivery information, and operational information regarding existing products, services, and systems.

 ### Do we disclose any information to outside parties?